 REme Editor: Please change the paragraphs of the subclause below (#CID 6601, 6602, 6603):

-The TWT scheduling AP shall set the Target Wake Time field to TSF [10:25], where TSF corresponds to the next TWT that is scheduled for this TWT parameter set when it queues for transmission the frame that contains the TWT element.
+The TWT scheduling AP shall set the Target Wake Time field to TSFRef [10:25], where TSFRef corresponds to:

+If the TWT wake interval of the TWT parameter set is a multiple of 1 TU or is 0, the next TWT scheduled for this TWT parameter set that will occur after the AP has queued for transmission the frame that contains the TWT element.
 The TSF timer at which the next TWT is scheduled has bits 0 to 9 equal to 0 and bits 26 to 63 equal to the same value as the respective bits in the current TSF timer.

+Otherwise, the first TWT scheduled for this TWT parameter set that had occurred immediately after the TSF timer was 0.
+The TSF timer at which the first TWT was scheduled had bits 0 to 9 and bits 26 to 63 equal to 0.

 The TWT scheduling AP shall include a nonzero value for the TWT wake interval in the TWT Wake Interval Exponent and TWT Wake Interval Mantissa fields for a periodic TWT and a zero value for an aperiodic TWT.
-The TWT wake interval shall be a multiple of 1 TU.
+The TWT wake interval shall be a multiple of 1 TU unless the TWT scheduling AP intends to advertise a TWT wake interval that is not a multiple of 1 TU (i.e., with a resolution less than 1 TU).

 26.8.3 Broadcast TWT operation